Tapsy-Org/Tapsy-backend-Node/docs/NOTIFICATION_API.md

 ## Overview

 The Notification API allows users to create, read, and manage notifications with real-time updates via WebSocket.
 The system supports various notification types including likes, comments, follows, mentions, messages, and system notifications.
+Notifications are automatically archived when marked as read.

 ## Authentication